gregdan3/gregdan3.github.io/pages/toki-pona/sona/mi-sina.md

 </details>

-`sina` is the subject, and refers to the listener.
+[sina]{.tokipona} is the subject, and refers to the listener.
-`moku` is the predicate, and is either an action or description of the listener.
+[moku]{.tokipona} is the predicate, and is either an action or description of the listener.

 #### Hello and Goodbye

 In Toki Pona, there is no specific word for "hello" or for "goodbye."

-Instead, "hello" is part of the word `toki`.
+Instead, "hello" is part of the word [toki]{.tokipona}.
 It covers every kind of greeting!

 <details> <summary> [toki]{.tokipona} </summary>